-A = Date B = Date C = Country D = Date E =
+Α = Date B = Date C = Date D = Date E = Date F = Date G = Country H =

-Dear:
+Dear

-This is in response to your letter dated B, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship will not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter from A's authorized representative dated B, as supplemented by letters dated C, D, and E, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for ruling, it is subject to verification on examination.
-The information submitted for consideration is substantially as set forth below.
+The rulings contained in this letter are based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
+While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A has been a citizen of Country D during her entire life by reason of her birth on Date E in Country D. A became a U.S. citizen by virtue of her father's U.S. citizenship.
-A intends to relinquish her U.S. citizenship ("expatriate") on Date C. On the date of A's expatriation, her net worth will exceed the threshold required under section 877(a)(2).
+A is a U.S. citizen by virtue of her birth in the United States on Date F. She is a long-term resident of Country H, where she became a citizen on Date G. A relinquished her U.S. citizenship ("expatriated") on Date G. On the date of A's expatriation, her net worth exceeded the threshold required under section 877(a)(2).